Viewpoint (video game): Reception

 In North America, RePlay reported Viewpoint to be the fifteenth most-popular arcade game in April 1993.

-The Neo Geo version received a positive critical reception.
+The Neo Geo version received critical acclaim.
 Viewpoint was awarded both Best Graphics and Best Music in a Video Game in Electronic Gaming Monthly's 1992 video game awards.
 On release, Famicom Tsūshin scored the Neo Geo version of the game a 30 out of 40.
 The Neo Geo arcade version received highly positive reviews from Computer and Video Games, which scored it 95%, and Sinclair User, which scored it 96%.
 GameFan's two reviewers scored the Neo Geo console version 99.5% and 99%, stating that it is "the best game on the system so far."
 GamePro gave it a full score of 5 in all four categories (graphics, sound, control, and fun factor).
 They noted similarities to Zaxxon, but praised Viewpoint's graphics, animated backgrounds, hip hop style funky dance music, and gameplay.

 The later ports were much more divisive.
 Electronic Gaming Monthly's five reviewers scored the Genesis version 8, 6, 7, 7, and 7 out of 10 (average 7 out of 10).
 Though they noted that it has some severe slowdown and music which fails to approximate the original version's, they rated it as an overall good conversion.
 Next Generation similarly said that though the graphics and music fail to effectively recreate those of the Neo Geo version, it is an exceptionally good port given that it is for a less powerful system and on a cartridge a fraction of the size of the Neo Geo one.
 Their main criticism was with the game itself, which they said gets dull fairly quickly due to the redundancy of the level designs.